 How to Create an ABLE Account

-New Jersey is expected to have its ABLE program running in late 2016.
-ABLE law provides for the beneficiary to roll-over funds from one account to another within sixty days with no tax penalty, so it may be possible to open an account in Ohio now, and roll it over to a New Jersey account once that program has begun.
+New Jersey is expected to have its ABLE program running eventually.
+ABLE law provides for the beneficiary to roll-over funds from one account to another within sixty days with no tax penalty, so it may be possible to open an account in another state now, and roll it over to a New Jersey account once that program starts.